 \paragraph{IBP reduction for the conformal MIs} Based on this procedure, conformal MIs can always be identified with integrals that belong to the two-loop double-box integral family in \cite{He:2022ctv} for four massive particles scattering processes.
-We therefore draw the first conclusion that five-point two-loop correlators are always Chen-iterative integrals \cite{Chen:1977oja} with only ${\rm d}\log$ kernels \footnote{Note that the class of ${\rm d}\log$-iterative integrals is strictly larger than the class of MPL functions}.
+This suggests that five-point two-loop correlators are always Chen-iterative integrals \cite{Chen:1977oja} with only ${\rm d}\log$ kernels \footnote{Note that the class of ${\rm d}\log$-iterative integrals is strictly larger than the class of MPL functions}.

-The next step is to perform the IBP reduction and find out the result.
+The next step is to perform the IBP reduction and obtain the integrated results.
 In \cite{He:2022ctv}, results of all MIs at symbol level were calculated based on the CDE.
 We put some necessary review for that work in the Supplemental Material, and only mention here that there are $74$ UT MIs in this integral family.
-We implement \texttt{Kira} \cite{Maierhofer:2017gsa} to finish this reduction.
+We use \texttt{Kira} \cite{Maierhofer:2017gsa} to perform the reduction.
 Two points are worth noting here.
 First, following the restriction of conformal invariance, numerators of the integral basis are simple enough, such that most IBP reduction can be completed by simply expanding the numerators onto irreducible scalar products algebraically.
-Second, although the IBP calculations are performed in dimensionally regularized $D=4-2\epsilon$ dimension, due to the favorable properties of the well-designed basis, the coefficients obtained after reducing to MIs are always constant rational numbers.
+Second, although the IBP calculations are performed in dimensional regularization in $D=4-2\epsilon$ dimensions, due to the favorable properties of the well-designed basis, the coefficients obtained after reducing to MIs are always constant rational numbers.
 Consequently, these finite integrals will be UT functions even at higher $\epsilon$ order.